sandi-exe/koillection-facelift/README.md

 # koillection-facelift
-A mod to Koillection, collection manager
+A UI mod for Koillection, collection manager